 So you’ve brought them into your server, but what’s keeping them there?
-You should already have the proper channels in your server if you followed our previous entries, so take a second to double check that they’re set up correctly.
+You should already have the proper channels in your server if you followed our previous entries, so take a second to double-check that they’re set up correctly.

 People love chatting with developers about their games, so make sure you’re consistently making an effort to interact with the community.
 Keep the conversation going, and try to welcome your newest users when they join.
 If they’re welcomed right away, they’ll be more likely to begin chatting sooner.

 Not only is chatting to new joiners a great way to meet community members and fans, but this can also be a great networking tool.
-We’ve met some wonderful Cats via our Discord server, some who may even end up permanently joining the Mega Cat team!
+We’ve met some wonderful Cats via our Discord server, some of who may even end up permanently joining the Mega Cat team!

 All Good Things Come To An End

 So ends our long journey down the Discord rabbit hole.
-Hopefully you’ve made a nice home for your community, and a place that your team can blossom and thrive.
+Hopefully, you’ve made a nice home for your community, and a place that your team can blossom and thrive.
 There is so much more you can do with Discord, but we hope we’ve given you a nice foundation.

 Not ready for it to end?
 Join the Mega Cat Discord now!